 FAQs

-1. Why is weightlifting good for your health?
+1. Why is weight training good for your health?

 2. Can lifting weights improve how well my brain works?